 3 Rules You Can’t Overlook When Choosing Business Casual Attire

 Before we dive into shirts and pants, let’s talk about a general approach to the choice of attire.

 1. Too Large to Be Good

 Some men prefer to wear clothing one size too large.
 It may make them feel free and add extra ventilation but, from the outside, this “one size fits all” approach appears unprofessional.
-Wear it to a Sunday poker game, similar to that one on tridewi, or a Thanksgiving feast, but never take it to the office with you.
+Wear it to a Sunday poker game, or a Thanksgiving feast, but never take it to the office with you.

 It’s a common misconception that larger clothing makes some body types look slimmer.
 At the workplace though, it just makes you look strange.